 Karma El Khalil 18ct yellow gold, diamond and peridot Railway choker, price on application, karmaelkhalil.com

 Jewellery designer Zeemou Zeng has always found himself intrigued by the myths and meanings assigned to coloured gemstones, so when Fuli Gemstones approached him to collaborate on a design using peridot, he did a deep dive into the history of August’s birthstone.
 “Peridot is known as the gem of the sun and of hope,” he shares.
 “When I was approached by Fuli Gemstones to work with their peridot, it ignited my creativity, and I was instantly inspired by the incredible zing of its fiery green hue, and being the gemstone of hope.
 In our current climes, hope is what we all need to embrace the new normal.”
 Zeng has used Fuli Gemstones peridot beads to bring a new colourway to his Melody cocktail ring, which allows gems to roll within a secure white gold and diamond setting.
 “When held to the ear, the movement creates a unique chime distinctive to its material, peridot,” says Zeng.
-The ring will make its debut at The Jewellery Cut Live on October 11th & 12th, 2020 – make sure you get your ticket to hear just what rolling peridot sounds like.
+The ring will make its debut at the next edition of The Jewellery Cut Live in association with Fuli Gemstones.
+To be the first to know about dates for The Jewellery Cut Live in association with Fuli Gemstones in 2021, as well as other events and news, sign up to our weekly newsletter.

 Zeemou Zeng 18ct white gold and diamond pavé Melody cocktail ring set with Fuli Gemstones peridot beads, £3,900, zeemouzeng.com